 Gears for bicycles are becoming commonplace.
 A cycle without gears is known as a single-speed cycle.
 The speed that you travel is as you pedal, fast or slow.
 If you are someone who prefers a simple and relaxed riding experience without having to worry about changing gears, a single-speed cycle will be right for you.
 These bicycles are great for flat roads without climbs and rough terrains.
 Additionally, these bicycles are easy to maintain and fix if required and they are more economical than the geared cycles.

 The number of gears that a cycle can have are 1, 3, 18, 21, 24, or 27.
 Gears make cycling uphill easier and you can move faster when traveling on a flat road.
 Geared bikes no wonder then, are the preferred choice for long-distance and off-road cyclists.

 All bikes are essentially unisex.
 Women can ride bikes marked for men and vice-versa.
-So if you’re wondering why are there adult bicycles marked with three distinct categories – male, female and unisex – read on.
+So if you're wondering why there are adult bicycles marked with three distinct categories - male, female and unisex - read on.

-Women in general are naturally shorter than men, have proportionally shorter torsos, smaller hands, slimmer shoulders but longer legs.
+Women, in general, are naturally shorter than men have proportionally shorter torsos, smaller hands, slimmer shoulders but longer legs.

 Bikes made especially for women are built keeping these physical differences in mind.
 Additionally, a woman's bicycle has a low-top tube to accommodate the rider wearing a skirt, sari, and shalwar-kameez.
 The physical differences are generalizations.
 It all comes down to what fits the rider the best.